ipa320/RosTooling.github.io/docu/Example_Turtlesim.md

 # Hands-on example for the Turtlesim node

-To learn ROS one of the first tutoials that everyone does is turtlesim.
+To learn ROS one of the first tutorials that everyone does is turtlesim.

-Basically it is a small graphical interface where appears a turtle that I can move using the speed commands of any robotic base in ROS.
+Basically, it is a small graphical interface where appears a turtle that I can move using the speed commands of any robotic base in ROS.
 [Official TurtleSim tutorial](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html)

 We will use it as an example to introduce our models.
 Let's imagine that we want to create a system in which we have two nodes, one of them is the turtlesim and the other is the node to teleoperate it.
 The first thing we need to do is to create the models for both components.
 Both nodes are implemented in the [turtlesim](https://github.com/ros/ros_tutorials/tree/humble/turtlesim) package in the [ros_tutorials](https://github.com/ros/ros_tutorials/tree/humble) repository.